Peter Palese: Research

-When cells are infected by viruses, they respond with antiviral interferons.
-Palese and Adolfo García-Sastre showed that most negative-strand RNA viruses counteract that antiviral response with protein antagonists to interferons.
+When viruses infect cells, they respond with antiviral interferons -- Palese and Adolfo García-Sastre showed that most negative-strand RNA viruses counteract that antiviral response with protein antagonists to interferons.
 His work on "fundamental questions concerning the genetic make-up and biology of viruses" and virus-host interactions "uses molecular biological techniques to understand how viruses replicate and how they interact with cells to cause disease in their hosts", with emphasis on "the study of RNA viruses, including influenza, paramyxo and corona (SARS) viruses".
 He developed a new animal model (the guinea pig) for studying the transmission of influenza viruses.
+Palese has been involved in developing novel vaccines against influenza viruses, including SARS-CoV-2.
+Several of these vaccine approaches have been in human trials.
+Also, an anti-cancer vaccine based on a Newcastle disease virus vector has been tested in humans.

+As of 2022, Palese and his team are working on creating a universal influenza virus vaccine, and SARS-CoV-2, specifically for low and middle-income countries.

+Patents

+Palese is named on 73 patents on Pubchem.
+As of 2023, recent patents include: